JJNod88/PP1_html_css/README.md

         * It has a formal background image of a person in a suit writing down on paper on a desk.
 This image was chosen, as it reflects a football manager or player signing a football contract.
 So is relateable.
         * It is set at the same opacity as the landing page background image.
 This keeps theme consistency but also allows the form to be more visible.
         * The form method will be 'GET' and it will ask for **First Name**, **Last Name**, **Email Address** and**Location** with a radio buttons of **Manchester** and **Other**.
+        * I have added 'required' into these inputs so that users are prompted to fill in all of their information correctly, and will ensure they have to before submitting.

 ![image-of-sign-up-page](/assets/images/readme-images/Sign-Up-Page.png)